The best camping hatchets are 12 to 14 inches long, weigh 1 to 2 pounds, and are made from durable steel.

 The price range for camping hatchets ranges from $10 to $60, depending on the handle material, design, and durability.
 Composite handles are much stronger than wood and lighter than steel but come at a premium cost.

 How much should a hatchet weigh?

-A hatchet should weigh between 1.0 and 2.0 lbs, depending on whether you need to just cut kindling or perform other tasks such as splitting logs for firewood.
+A hatchet should weigh between 1.0 and 2.0 lbs, depending on whether you need to only cut kindling or perform other tasks such as splitting logs for firewood.

 How long should a hatchet be?

-The most common range of hatchet handle lengths of camping axes is from 9 to 16 inches.
+The most common range of hatchet handle lengths of camping axes is 9 to 16 inches.
 My preference is slightly longer in the 12 to 14-inch range, as this gives enough leverage to provide sufficient force to cut the wood but is compact enough to pack and travel.